Careers with WMPD

 - The recruiter will screen all applicants.
 Screening will identify candidates who have the desirable characteristics for a vacant position(s).
-Candidates not selected for an interview will have their applications held on file for a period of 90 days.
+Candidates not selected for an interview may have their applications held on file for a period of 90 days.

 - Command Staff Review / Police Chief's Interview - Candidates will be interviewed and a collaborated hiring decision will be made based on their overall performance during the selection process.
 The Chief of Police will render the final decision on the suitability for employment of candidates and has the option of extending a conditional offer of employment to a candidate(s).

-- Complete an extensive background investigation.
+- Submit to an extensive background investigation.